shrutidhange/PredictiveMaintenance-Internship/README.md

 1. Prepare the data and preprocess it using the scripts in the `data_preprocessing` directory.
 2. Train the machine learning models using the scripts in the `model_training` directory.
-3. Deploy the best-performing model as a real-time prediction API using the deployment script in the `deployment` directory.
+3. Deploy the best-performing model as a real-time prediction API using the steps as mentioned in the installation and setup above
-4. Launch the web-based dashboard using the command: `python dashboard.py`.
-5. Monitor the model's performance using the monitoring script in the `monitoring` directory.

 ## Model Training